What is a Network? | Exploring Computer Networking Components

 Achievements led to a knighthood from the British royal family.
 Additionally, Time magazine recognized him as one of the 20 most significant thinkers of the 20th century.

 1940s computers were massive and prone to failure.
-In 1947, semiconductor transistor invention led to smaller and more robust computers.
+In 1947, the invention of the semiconductor transistor led to smaller and more robust PCs.

 Researchers developed an integrated circuit combining millions of transistors.
 So, it became a compact semiconductor towards the end of this decade.

 During the 1960s, the widespread use of integrated circuits commenced.
 In the late 1960s and 1970s, inventors introduced smaller computers known as minicomputers.
-But, these minicomputers still needed to be faster by modern standards.
+However, these devices still need to be faster by modern standards.

 Developments After Minimized Circuits